The Big Blue (A-Leagues): Significant moments

 Since 2012, the teams have played for the BeyondBlue Cup, which is awarded to the winning team in the Big Blue.
 Sydney FC claimed the inaugural BeyondBlue Cup by defeating Melbourne Victory 1–0 at Allianz Stadium on 10 March 2012.

 On 10 November 2012, Melbourne Victory came from 2–0 down to win 3–2 at Allianz Stadium, with two late goals from substitute player Andrew Nabbout helping them achieve the result.
 This match turned out of be Ian Crook's last match as Sydney FC manager, as he announced his resignation shortly after the defeat, which was Sydney's fourth in six games.

 The fixture played 8 December 2006 holds the record for the second highest attendance at a regular season match with 50,333 in attendance.
 Currently, three fixtures between the two sides make up the top ten of the League's highest regular season attendances.

 With Sydney defeating Melbourne on 3 March 2017 (36th match), they became the first side to win all 3 games of the rivalry in the normal season.

 Melbourne Victory and Sydney met in the 2017 A-League Grand Final.
-Despite Sydney only losing 1 game throughout the whole season, it was Melbourne Victory who took the lead through a Besart Berisha goal.
+Despite Sydney only losing one game throughout the whole season, it was Melbourne Victory who took the lead through a Besart Berisha goal.
 Sydney FC equalised after halftime thanks to Rhyan Grant.
 The game went to penalties and Sydney won 4–2 on penalties.
 It was exactly the same scoreline as their meeting in the 2010 Grand Final.

+In the 2026 A-League finals series the clubs would meet in the Elimination Finals stage of the finals.
+This match would be the first time Victory would meet Sydney since Patrick kisnorbo took the job of Sydney FC coach in March of 2026.
+This was controversial for Victory Fans as he had previously coached victory before shockingly departing the club early on 17 December 2024.
+In the pre-game the camera would pan to show Kisnorbo with a large negative response from the Victory fans.
+To begin the game Victory would start the game strong but Sydney's defence would hold strong.
+The half would end scoreless with most chances created by Victory while Sydney's goalkeeper Harrison Devenish-Meares kept a strong performance in goals.
+This pattern would continue into the second half.
+Then the referee, after giving a penalty to Victory, as Santos and Paul Okon-Engstler collided, was sent to the pitch-side monitor and decided to overturn his original decision.
+Three minutes after being substituted on Patrick Wood would capitalise on a mistake by Franco Lino in the 80th minute to put Sydney ahead and would eventually be the difference to win Sydney the game and qualify for the semi final against Newcastle Jets.